 These herbs are examples of adaptogens, which help the body manage stress.
 This is so important because when under stress, the body produces excess cortisol, which increases blood sugar and insulin levels, increases prolactin levels, leads to androgen excess and menstrual cycle dysregulation, increases inflammation, and leads to sleep disturbance.
 Because adaptogens have a balancing effect on the body, they can also help to regulate blood sugar levels and support many other areas of one’s health.

-• Licorice, white peony, tribulus, chaste berry, black cohosh, blue vervain,
+Licorice, white peony, tribulus, chaste berry, black cohosh, blue vervain, and saw palmetto

 These herbs are considered hormone regulators because they help to increase progesterone secretion, balance LH:FSH, decrease testosterone, and decrease prolactin levels.
 As a result, they can increase ovulation and fertility in women with PCOS.

 Supporting the liver helps to ensure healthy detoxification and promotes hormone balance.
 By boosting the body’s detox and elimination pathways, one can reduce the levels of environmental estrogens that may be a contributing factor in PCOS.
 And, because women with PCOS have a higher risk for developing fatty liver disease, supporting liver health is very important.